Route tables#

 • Network – the range of IP addresses in CIDR notation where data is sent.

-• Gateway type – a standard Internet gateway, VPN connection, instance or network interface where traffic for the specified network should be sent.
+• Gateway type — a standard Internet gateway, VPN connection, instance, network interface or transit gateway where traffic for the specified network should be routed.

 • Instance – ID of the instance this rule is related to.